RedisLabs/redislabs-docs/content/kubernetes/re-clusters/configure-prometheus-operator-for-redis.md

 ---
 Title: Connect the Prometheus operator to Redis Enterprise Software on Kubernetes
-linkTitle: Connect the Prometheus operator
+linkTitle: Export metrics to Prometheus
 description: This article describes how to configure a Prometheus operator custom resource to allow it to export metrics from Redis Enterprise Software on Kubernetes.
 weight: 92
 alwaysopen: false